Mission: Helping Educators Achieve Financial Independence

 We started six-figures in debt and now have a seven-figure net worth and we did it all while working as public educators.

 First and foremost, I’m an educator.
 But I almost missed my calling.

 I grew up poor, raised by a single mom.
-My early experiences and sense of limits created an early, and unhealthy, obsession with money and constant feelings of financial insecurity.
+My childhood experiences and sense of limits created an early, and unhealthy, obsession with money and constant feelings of financial insecurity.
 I planned to be stupid rich and pursued a career in economics – that I ended up hating.

-Fortunately, I met my amazing wife (TFI) and stumbled into teaching elementary school.
+Fortunately, I met my amazing wife (TFI) and volunteered in her classroom.
+I became a teacher.

 We started out together as two broke teachers with a net worth of -$130,000.

 Then, we financially wasted most of a decade.
 We were clueless about finances.
 Our lifestyle inflated – we spent as much as we earned.
 Suddenly, we were approaching 40 and had little to show for it and no real plan.
 Our net worth was $0.

 A dream purchase turned into the nightmare wake up call I needed.
 I started studying personal finance and paying attention to how successful people think about money.

 Now, I combine my two passions of teaching and supporting educators to write about our journey and how educators can defy the myth of the poor teacher to achieve financial independence.

 I love education and supporting those who give their lives to help others learn.
 Too often educators give while not taking care of their own financial health.
-I’m hoping to help change that.
-(Read – Money Advice For New Teachers)
+I’m hoping to change that.

 Let me know if I can help you.
-In the meantime, I’ll just keep writing about my story and experience.
 Thanks for reading.